 The project submittal window for Prioritization 7.0 will form the 2026-2035 State/MPO Transportation Improvement Program.
 The NBAMPO is coordinating with local planning partners to select project submittals from the adopted New Bern Metropolitan Transportation Plan “Envision 2045” as well as the 2023 Craven County Comprehensive Transportation Plan.
 The public comment period for the NBAMPO’s draft project submittals began on August 16th and ended on August 24th.
 The TAC approved a list of projects to submit at it’s September 7, 2023 Board meeting.

 Staff submitted projects to NCDOT for scoring.
-Draft scores of all submitted projects are anticipated for release in spring 2024.
+The Quantitative Scores were released late May.
 To learn more about the Prioritization 7.0 process, visit NCDOT’s Prioritization Resources page.

 The Prioritization 7.0 Local Input Methodology describes how projects will be selected to assign local input points.
 This document establishes the criteria and weights that are assigned to each project, how each project is ranked, the schedule, and how the public can get involved.